About Future Leaders

 The programme is designed to give access to a variety of knowledge and experience across local government.
 Participants spend time learning about what is important to leaders and chief executives and understand the role communications need to play in delivering their agenda.
 Aimed at communications professionals with the potential to be heads of communications, Future Leaders candidates have the commitment to get involved with the network and the dedication to attend the wide variety of seminars and workshops.

 The course, which has been running for over a decade, is worth around £10,000 in professional development and is offered free to councils as part of their LGcomms membership.
+Due to the unique nature of the learning, we only accommodate a maximum of 12 people each year.

 Future Leaders are provided with: